yoanmalie/d8-theming-guide/README.md

 	base theme: classy

-The lines above gives you the power to extend from a base theme.
+The line above gives you the power to extend from a base theme.

 ##### *.info.yml